-It’s one thing to define “strategy”; it’s another to design one.
+It’s one thing to define strategy at a corporate strategy retreat; it’s another to design one.
 How do you separate a complex set of circumstances into factors that can become part of a winning strategy?
 Leaders must analyze the current situation and put together a meaningful plan that will get the job done.

 The Top Ten Strategy Answers that Employees Must Have

 Here are ten strategy answers that employees must have if they are to successfully and consistently execute the business strategy.
 Once they are fully answered and the strategy is clear to all key stakeholders, your teams can fire on all cylinders.